 The admission letter is your formal admission to the IOB Master programme.
-This admission letter is generated in Mobility Online once you have submitted the correct legalised academic documents for registration.
-The admission letter is required for your visa application and can also be used for study leave.
-You should keep your admission letter with you while you travel to Belgium: it is your formal proof of the reason you are travelling to Belgium.
+This admission letter is generated via Mobility Online once the IOB has accepted the correct legalised academic documents for registration that you have submitted.
+The admission letter is required for your visa application and can also be used for study leave to your employer.
+You should keep your admission letter with you while you travel to Belgium as it is your official proof of the reason you are travelling to Belgium.